maahl/gsoc_2014/readme.rst

 The second part of this project would be to implement the density-based clustering algorithm OPTICS, which would overcome the main problem of both the k-means and k-medoids algorithm: non-convex clusters.
-This algorithm has been preferred over `Link DBSCAN
-<http://en.wikipedia.org/wiki/DBSCAN>` as it is able to detect
-clusters of different densities, and, consequently, overlapping clusters.
+This algorithm has been preferred over DBSCAN (http://en.wikipedia.org/wiki/DBSCAN>) as it is able to detect clusters of different densities, and, consequently, overlapping clusters.